top of page

 Worried about taking your puppy out prior to the third round of shots?
 Don't be, as long as you take common sense precautions.
 Read more from the American Veterinary Society of Animal Behavior.
 The risk of anxious and aggressive behavior as an adult dog due to under-socialization or poor socialization is much higher than the risk of disease if you are being cautious.

 So, because your puppy is not fully vaccinated yet, be careful to avoid walking in areas where other dogs who might not be vaccinated walk (e.g., vet’s office, groomer’s shop, dog park, pet store, and the driveway at those places).
 Carry your puppy or use a stroller, instead, if you aren't sure if an area is safe.
-Try a puppy social class, like Little Star at Maryland SPCA or the class offered by our friends at Canine Lifestyle Academy.
-You may want to avoid walking in the woods (rabies, tick borne diseases), and avoid allowing your puppy to sniff poop.
+Try a puppy social class.
+Sit in the car with the door open and observe from there.
+Go to Lowe's with a blanket in the cart and roll around and look at things.
+You may want to avoid walking in the woods (rabies, tick-borne diseases) and avoid allowing your puppy to sniff poop.
 There is a fear period in week 7- 8 so be very cautious during that time that experiences are positive and not overwhelming.

-Your goal in the first month you have your young puppy is to introduce 5 to 10 new things per day to your puppy in a low key, positive way and keep track on your checklist.
-The goal is that your puppy has positive experiences, not neutral or negative experiences.
-Note any sensitivities your puppy shows and let your pup move at his own pace – don’t force an interaction if he seems nervous, it's time to call the trainer.
+Your goal in the first month you have your young puppy is to introduce new things to your puppy in a low-key, positive way and keep track on your checklist.
+Set up so the puppy has positive experiences, not neutral or negative experiences.
+(For instance, would you go to a brewery at 8p on a Friday or 2p on a Tuesday for a lower-key event?)
+Note any sensitivities your puppy shows and let your pup move at his own pace—don’t force an interaction if he seems nervous.
+It's time to call the trainer.

 Recent Posts